ironsidevsquincy/n-content-decorator/README.md

 `false` is the default option and need not be passed in.

-###Use cases;

-`useCase: 'article-card'` compatible with n-section card usage.

-`useCase: 'stream-list-card'` used for card in stream list on stream page.

-`article-card` is the default option and need not be passed in.

 ###Excluded Taxonomies

 `excludeTaxonomies: true` prevents specific taxonomies (organisations, regions, people) from appearing in the tag that is returned.